DavidRaab/Playground/benchmarks/storage/README.md

 # Consideration

-Running fsx scripts don't get full performance and optimization that are normal compiled project gives.
+Running fsx scripts don't get full performance and optimization that a normal compiled project gives.
 Btw. running at just 1_000 iterations returned the same numbers.

 As for implementation.
 The second Storage implementation is much easier and less confusing.